Your child doesn't have to be the next Broadway star to benefit from the world of theater.

 Go for it, but be flexible.
-Be creative on how you define "career" and "arts" and phrases like "making a living".
+Be creative on how you define career and arts and phrases like making a living .
 Every artist carves their own path and finds their own balance in the challenge of fulfilling artistic, personal, and financial goals.
-Stability and financial independance mean different things to different people.
+Stability and financial independence mean different things to different people.
 Above all - get a good education.
 There are plenty of trained artists, but you don't get far without a broad world view, good critical thinking and problem solving skills, and a sense of humor.
 Cultivate your sense of wonder.

 What is your vision for the future of drama in education?